 Natural Remedies for Emotional Stress:

-To combat emotional stress, you’ll want to focus on adjusting your diet (more on that below), but also:
+To combat emotional stress, you’ll want to focus on adjusting your diet (more on that below) and also:

-- Also try using essential oils, adaptogen herbs, and taking supplements like magnesium and B vitamins that support your ability to cope with stress.
+- try using essential oils, adaptogen herbs, and taking supplements like magnesium and B vitamins that support your ability to cope with stress

 10. Blood Sugar Imbalance